Coup allegations and rival claims to the presidency deepen Haiti’s crisis

 Moïse dissolved parliament in January 2020 and has been ruling by decree ever since.
 Opponents see a dictator in the making.

 The crisis is an early foreign policy test for President Biden.
-Moïse was viewed favorably by the Trump administration, in part due to his willingness to stand with Washington against Venezuelan President Nicolas Maduro.
+Moïse was viewed favorably by the Trump administration, in part due to his willingness to stand with Washington against Venezuelan President Nicolás Maduro.

 The State Department under Biden, the United Nations and the Organization of American States have backed Moïse’s view of his departure date.
 But a State Department spokesperson expressed caution on Monday: “We understand the Haitian National Police is investigating 23 individuals who were arrested over the weekend.
-The situation remains murky and we await the results of the police investigation.”
+The situation remains murky, and we await the results of the police investigation.”

-The spokesperson added a call for legislative elections “as soon as technically feasible, followed by 2021 Presidential elections.”
+The spokesperson added a call for legislative elections “as soon as technically feasible, followed by 2021 presidential elections.”

 A group of U.S. lawmakers, meanwhile, have joined the opposition in demanding Moïse step down.
 In a letter to Secretary of State Antony Blinken on Saturday, House Foreign Affairs Committee Chairman Gregory W. Meeks (D-N.Y.) and six colleagues called on the United States to “unambiguously reject any attempt by President Moïse to retain power.”